likeanoa/drawio-sketches/README.md

-- 👋 Hi, I’m @likeanoa
-- I’m interested in Developing
-- I’m currently learning C++
+Currently learning SQL & PHP for backend developing.

-- How to reach me: Discord (likeanoa), Email (noa@ntproductions.org)
+- How to reach me: Email (noa@ntproductions.org)

 <!---
 likeanoa/likeanoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.